Subject(s): Science, English Language Arts

 Students will individually respond to the writing prompt.
 They can refer back to the text as they construct their answer.
 Their response should be an extended response in the form of one to two paragraphs.

 - The prompt: Using evidence from the text, briefly explain why the study on WNS in bats in North America and in Europe is important.

 Specific suggestions for conducting Formative Assessment can be found in the Guided Practice and Independent Practice phases of the lesson where it says, "How will you check for student understanding?"

 Specific suggestions for conducting Feedback to Students can be found in the Guided Practice and Independent Practice phases of the lesson where it says, "How will you check for student understanding?"

 For students struggling with the science content:

-- It might benefit students to show them the pictures from the online version of the NSF article.
+- It might benefit students to show them the from the online version of the NSF article.

 - Consider showing students pictures of gypsy moths and cutworms, as these are referenced in the article.

 - It might be helpful to show students a map of the locations in North America and Europe that were featured in the study.

 - Students might benefit from looking at pictures of caves, mine shafts, or old war bunkers to help them visualize the places some bat species hibernate in.

 - Have students visit the White Nose Syndrome search page on the CDC website and explore the different links if they don't understand something about the disease.